Hometown: Accra, Ghana

-- Adjei-Boateng is only the second Ghanaian to join Colorado, following Junior Agogo.
+- Became the second Ghanaian to join the Colorado Rapids, following Junior Agogo.
 Agogo made 32 appearances for the Rapids, between 2000 and 2001, netting 11 goals.

-- Made his MLS debut in the 2-2 home draw with Minnesota United FC on March 18.
+- Made his MLS debut in the 2-2 home draw with Minnesota United FC (3/18).
 He played the final eight minutes, having come on for Sam Cronin.
-He had been an unused substitute for the first two games of 2017.

 - His first start came in the 3-1 loss at Sporting Kansas City (4/9), when he played 73 minutes before being replaced by Dillon Powers.

-- Started his first game at Dick's Sporting Goods Park on April 15 versus Real Salt Lake, but limped off after 32 minutes with what turned out to be three fractured vertabrae.
+- Started his first game at DICK'S Sporting Goods Park on 4/15 vs Real Salt Lake, but limped off after 32 minutes with what turned out to be three fractured vertebrae.
 His last touch prior to his departure was his first assist in MLS, on a Kevin Doyle goal.

 - Missed 10 games with a back injury (above), returning as a substitute in the 1-0 loss at Atlanta United FC (6/24).